 The whole point…

 I LOVE the reason for our celebration- to give thanks for all we have.
 There is such power in gratitude- I find it challenging to articulate just how real and immense this power is.
 I feel like you have to “try gratitude out” for a longer stretch of time than just one day to recognize it, but each and every time you manifest gratitude in your life, it helps you!
 So- we will have a cousin take a minute and share some thoughts about gratitude before we eat- the most important part, I think!
 Okay… Actually the pie is the most important part!
 Either way, we wish you a very Happy Thanksgiving!
-Print out the turkey name generator printable and let your kids have a blast or provide name tags and everyone is more likely to enjoy a good chuckle!
+Print out the turkey name generator and gratitude printables and let your kids have a blast or provide name tags and everyone is more likely to enjoy a good chuckle!